-Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest.
+Applications for children from an Orthodox Church must be supported with either a certificate of baptism or a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest.

 - 7. Other children with a brother or sister (see note f.) at the school at the time of admission. - 8.
 Children of other Christian denominations (see note k.) whose membership is evidenced by a minister of religion.

-The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion. - 9.
-Children of other faiths (see note I.) whose membership is evidenced by a religious leader.
+The application must be supported by either a certificate of baptism or a letter confirming membership of the Christian denomination, signed by the minister of religion.

+- 9. Children of other faiths (see note I.) whose membership is evidenced by a religious leader.
 The application must be supported by a letter confirming membership of that faith, signed by the faith leader. - 10.
 Any other children.